-East Lothian Ladies’ County Golf Association will provide guidance and assistance with the administration of this competition and provide guidance on any rules matters, and participating Clubs will make all arrangements for matches.
+East Lothian Ladies’ County Golf Association will provide guidance and assistance with the administration of this competition and provide guidance on any rules matters.
+Participating Clubs will make all arrangements for matches.

 These rules must be displayed within each participating Club and on the ELLCGA website (www.ellgolf.co.uk).
-All team Captains should ensure that all team members are aware of these rules and that they are adhered to.
+Team Captains should ensure that all team members are aware of these rules and that they are adhered to.

 In the event of the Clubs agreeing that the number of teams participating for either of the trophies will give rise to more matches than can be reasonably accommodated the competition for that trophy will be split into 2 sections by way of a random draw.
 The winning team from each section will then play off in a final for the trophy.

 Groups for the Carols’ Trophy will be re-drawn every 3 years.
 Home and away ties will be determined at the AGM.

 New teams entering the competition will create the need for a new draw to be made.
 This will be carried out at the AGM.

 - Players must be members of an East Lothian Golf Club.

 - 3. Players can only play for one Club.